kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 this increasing sophistication.
-Tracking the gradual development of the words for different colours in ancient languages and literature, he suggested that the perception and recognition of colours kept pace with each other according to the tree illustrated in +@fig:colour-tree.
+Tracking the gradual development of the words for different colours in ancient languages and literature, he suggested that the perception and recognition of colours kept pace with each other according to the tree illustrated in @fig:colour-tree.
 Bucke claimed that:

 >When a new faculty appears in a race it will be found, in the very beginning, in one individual of that race; later it will be found in a few individuals; after